BumblebeeBat/FlyingFox/docs/2_types_of_bonds.md

 [calculation of exactly how much more secure having 2 types of bonds makes us](2_types_of_bonds_calculation.md)

-DPOS is one way to solve this problem.
-Flying Fox mixes the delegation mechanism with the channel mechanism, which is another way to solve this problem.
+Flying Fox mixes the delegation mechanism with the channel mechanism, which is a way to create the second type of bonds.